 Beverly Hills collects various fees from development to cover the costs of processing permits and providing services and facilities.

-Actions Items:

-Utilize an economic consultant to prepare a comprehensive Citywide fee study, including an evaluation of the economic benefit of providing waivers or reductions of certain taxes and fees including certain project fees for developments containing very-low, low- and moderate-income housing units, as well as for housing developed under the City's modified standards for Multiple-family Residences for Elderly and Handicapped Persons (Deed Restricted) by 2026

-Timeline: Conduct a housing development fee study and adopt modified development fees for projects with a certain percentage of affordable housing by 2026.

-Imp 12.3 Efficient Development Permit Review
+Deleted: The City will utilize Actions Items: • Utilize an economic consultant to prepare a comprehensive Citywide fee study, including an evaluation of the economic benefit of providing waivers or reductions of certain taxes and fees including certain project fees for developments containing very-low, low- and moderate-income housing units, as well as for housing developed under the City's modified standards for Multiple-family Residences for Elderly and Handicapped Persons (Deed Restricted) by 2026 Deleted:).
+Timeline: Conduct a housing development fee study, and a Moved up [3]: The California legislature passed AB 641 in modified development fees for projects with a certain percentage 2007 which helps to address the cash flow problems inherent in many affordable housing projects during the affordable housing by 2026. construction phase.
+For affordable housing developments in which at least 49 percent of the units Funding Source: Department Budget are affordable to lower-income households, AB 641 prohibits local governments from requiring the payment Responsible City Section: Community Development Department of local developer fees prior to receiving a certificate of occupancy.
+Deleted: Imp 12.3 Efficient Development Permit Review

-The City is committed to ensuring efficient development plan review and proactively providing information to the public about housing development opportunities in the City.
-The City's Community Development Department has been restructured to provide more efficient permitting through:

-- Establishment of a dedicated group of Zoning and Building staff focused on processing permits - Hiring an Urban Designer to help streamline design review for development applications

-The City has completed an analysis of recently approved housing projects in the City to determine if projects are being constructed at maximum densities.
-For the most part, because of density bonus law, projects are meeting or exceeding the maximum allowable density of a site, as illustrated by the following projects:

-- 9265 Burton Way 17 units allowed, 23 units proposed (with the application of density bonus) and approved - 208 N. Crescent Drive 4 units allowed, 10 proposed (with the application of density bonus) and approved - 250 N. Crescent Drive 7 units allowed, 8 proposed (with the application of density bonus) and approved - 149-159 S. Maple Drive 19 units allowed, 29 proposed and approved - 457 Oakhurst Drive 8 units allowed, 6 proposed and approved
+The City is committed to ensuring efficient development plan review.
+Moved down [4]: <#>425-429 N. and proactively providing information to the public about ho Deleted: <#>Palm Drive - 25 units allowed, 20 units development opportunities in the City.
+The City's Comm proposed¶ Development Department has been restructured to provide 340 S. Rexford Drive - 3 units allowed, 3 units efficient permitting through: proposed 250 N. Crescent Drive - 7 units allowed, 8 proposed Establishment of a dedicated group of Zoning and Building (approved through density bonus)¶ focused on processing permits Deleted: <#> through Hiring an Urban Designer to help streamline design revier Deleted: 457 Oakhurst development applications Deleted: 8 The City has completed an analysis of recently approved ho Deleted: 6 projects in the City to determine if projects are being constructed Moved down [5]: Meet with project applicants to review maximum densities.
+For the most part, because of density bonus zoning regulations if a housing project is submitted with proposed densities below the permitted density in the projects are meeting or exceeding the maximum allowable dens zone¶ a site, as illustrated by the following projects: Provide fee-free consultations with developers to discuss potential housing projects prior to submittal in order to 9265 Burton Way - 17 units allowed, 23 units proposed (Wit ensure that developer understands regulations, application of density bonus) and approved, processes, and options for development ¶ 208 N. Crescent Drive - 4 units allowed, 10 proposed Moved down [6]: As part of the Code update, application of density bonus) and approved streamlined review procedures will be established for qualifying housing developments under SB 35 250 N. Crescent Drive - 7 units allowed, 8 proposed (with (Government Code Sec.
+65913.4). application of density bonus) and approved Deleted: In order to further encourage the provision of 149-159 S. Maple Drive - 19 units allowed, 29 proposed housing the City commits to: ¶ approved Deleted: The City is currently updating its Zoning Code to 457 Oakhurst Drive - 8 units allowed, 6 proposed and reduce inefficiencies and uncertainty in the development review process...
+Deleted: 65913.4).